-Do you ever feel like time is just flying by, with days and activities that seemed to last forever as a child going by so quickly now?
-Well, a researcher believes he can now explain the phenomenon, answering the question: Why does time fly by as we grow older?
+Do you ever feel like time is just flying by so fast, with days and activities that seemed to last forever as a child going by so quickly now?
+Well, a researcher believes he can now explain the phenomenon, answering the question: Why does time fly by so fast as we grow older?

 Looking at the date and realizing we’re now almost a quarter of the way through the year when the holidays seemed like just last week can leave us dumbfounded – where did all that time go?
 And, why do the days seem so much shorter than they did when we were younger?

 According to Duke University (NC, USA) J.A.
 Jones Professor of Mechanical Engineering, Adrian Bejan, this apparent temporal discrepancy is due to our aging brains obtaining and processing images much slower.